WillaG-E/Hash-Something-Out-Willa-G-E/README.md

       Number of Collisions: 12276
       Time Taken: 0.030605 seconds

 While in this attempt the time taken wasn't an issue and the hash tables were compiled fast, the number of collisions and the amount of wasted space is very high.
 And it seems that the hash table for movie quotes had more of a problem with wasted space and collisions.

 Optimization Attempt 2: Polynomial Rolling
+This method using an algorithm with a polynomial base number and large prime modulus performed significantly better than in attempt 1.
+There was a noticeable reduction in both wasted space and collisions after the first attempt but with that the speed was slowed down.

     Hash Table: Movie Title
       Amount of Wasted Space: 7916